 N/A.

 Creation of a special Commission and Tribunal sent a strong signal in support of an international judicial process early in the episode, internationalizing the case.
-However, the court has faced significant political opposition from Hezbollah, whose members were accused, and its focus on low-level Hezbollah-members executing the terrorist attack, rather than probing the motive for the assassination and identifying those responsible for taking the decision to kill Rafik Hariri (including the possible role played by Syria and Hezbollah’s leadership), weakened the signal over time.The sentencing of three suspects in the main case in 2022 brought the investigative and judicial processes connected to the 2005 assassination of Rafik Hariri to a close.
-However, bringing the judicial proceedings of the connected cases to a close following the inability to secure sufficient funding for the continued operation of the Tribunal diminished the signal, as well as the perceived commitment of the UN Security Council to reach the inoperative sanctions regime’s objectives in full.
+However, the court faced significant political opposition from Hezbollah, whose members were accused of involvement in the terrorist attack on Rafiq Hariri, and its focus on low-level Hezbollah-members executing the terrorist attack, rather than probing the motive for the assassination and identifying those responsible for taking the decision to kill Rafik Hariri (including the possible role played by Syria and Hezbollah’s leadership), weakened the signal over time.The sentencing of three suspects in the main case in 2022 brought the investigative and judicial processes connected to the 2005 assassination of Rafik Hariri to a close.
+However, not designating the three convicted individuals for UN sanctions and not bringing the judicial proceedings of the connected cases to a close following the inability to secure sufficient funding for the continued operation of the Tribunal diminished the signal, as well as the perceived commitment of the UN Security Council to reach the sanctions regime’s objectives.

-Although sanctions have been threatened, their lack of use has weakened the signal.
-The investigative and judicial processes under UNIIIC and STL present the most significant sources of signaling.
+Although the use of sanctions was authorized, their lack of use (including following the sentencing of three individuals by the STL as responsible for the 2005 attack on Rafik Hariri) weakened the credibility of the threat.
+The investigative and judicial processes under UNIIIC and STL, including their termination despite pending investigations/decisions, presented the most significant sources of signaling.

 Decline in the credibility and/or legitimacy of UN Security Council.